Beginning This Transition

 They now move towards connecting the detriment of their behaviors to their life and begin preparing clear steps to make change an actionable goal.
 Next, they take action and initiate these steps, however, they may still question if they have the strength to proceed.
 Lastly, they need to take the steps to protect and nourish it; a certain measure of fear or uncertainty may still exist about this continued pursuit of sobriety.

-Our clinicians better foster this dialogue by asking open-ended questions that incite a more in-depth and thoughtful answer.
-SAMHSA’s publication on motivation, aptly writes about the introspection and conversion that occurs here, stating that “An intensive exploration of life goals and deep-seated values can be a way to strengthen internal motivation.”
+Our clinicians better foster this dialogue by asking open-ended questions that invite a more in-depth and thoughtful answer.
+SAMHSA’s publication on motivation aptly writes about the introspection and conversion that occurs here, stating that “An intensive exploration of life goals and deep-seated values can be a way to strengthen internal motivation.”

-Let Swift River Be A Catalyst For Change
+Let Vertava Health of Massachusetts Be A Catalyst For Change

-At Swift River, we’ve created a program that is supported by a compassionate and insightful outreach of highly-trained individuals who can support you or your loved one through MI.
+At Vertava Health of Massachusetts, we’ve created a program that is supported by a compassionate and insightful outreach of highly-trained individuals who can support you or your loved one through Motivational Interviewing (MI).
 Please, if you have any questions about Motivational Interviewing or any of our other impactful treatment modalities, don’t hesitate to contact us.

 - U.S. National Library of Medicine — Motivational interviewing to improve treatment engagement and outcome in individuals seeking treatment for substance abuse: A multisite effectiveness study